-The work year is one hundred eighty-one (181) days.
+The regular work year is one hundred eighty-three (183) days.

 - a.
 There are one hundred eighty (180) student instructional days. - b.
-There is one (1) day that is the pre-service day.
+There is one (1) day that is the pre-service day, prior to the start of school year.
+This will be a day for staff to work on their own or in collaboration with other staff at grade level or by department to get ready for the school year. - c.
+There are two (2) days dedicated to teacher/staff collaboration and Professional Development.